The Inspired Teaching Approach

 We define an excellent education as students excelling in the 4 I’s: Intellect, Inquiry, Imagination, and Integrity.
 To make that happen, we believe teaching and learning in schools should be built around five core elements: mutual respect; student as expert; purpose, persistence, and action; wide-ranging evidence of student learning; and joy.

 Our work at Center for Inspired Teaching draws on a foundation of inclusivity, regard for the rights and safety of all people, and respect for the dignity of educators and students.
 We believe that it is our collective obligation as a society to take responsibility and care for every child, and to work together to give every young person a happy, healthy start in life.

-Through authentically engaging trainings, with Inspired Teaching students and educators have meaningful opportunities to engage in discussion, debate, and action around the topics that affect their lives, across racial, ethnic, religious, political, gender, sexual orientation, and other identities.
+Through Inspired Teaching’s authentically engaging programs, educators and students have meaningful opportunities to engage in discussion, debate, and action around the topics that affect their lives, across racial, ethnic, religious, political, gender, sexual orientation, and other identities.
 We enact our beliefs and values by investing in a continual process of strengthening awareness and deepening cultural competence.

 I thought I’d developed a really strong understanding of what teaching was.
 Inspired Teaching completely tore those notions apart and opened my world up to countless wonderful possibilities.